szabgab/perlmaven.com/sites/en/pages/search-cpan-org.md

     modules included in it.
 If there is a newer version on CPAN, a link to that newer version is also displayed.
     Big red "UNAUTHORIZED RELEASE" text if the author did not have the right to release one or more of the modules in this distribution.
     For example [Text-MediawikiFormat-1.01](http://search.cpan.org/~szabgab/Text-MediawikiFormat-1.01/).<br>
-    <b>permalink</b> to a page that always shows the latest authorized release of a distribution.
+    **permalink** to a page that always shows the latest authorized release of a distribution.
     Module names link to the modules in the specific version of the distribution: For example [MediawikiFormat.pm](http://search.cpan.org/~szabgab/Text-MediawikiFormat-1.01/lib/Text/MediawikiFormat.pm).